JDBrendel159/Rock-Paper-Scissors/README.md

 <br>

 ## Features <a name="features"></a>
-* Name your player whatever you want
+* Name your player whatever you want.
-* Play as many games as you want with any amount of rounds
+* Play as many games as you want with any amount of rounds.
-* A large variety of strategies to choose from
+* A large variety of strategies to choose from.
-* Ties do not count towards round total
+* Ties do not count towards round total.
 <br>

 ## Installation <a name="install"></a>